How we choose what to recommend.

 Our caregiver toolkit includes a grab bar placement diagram, full bathroom safety assessment, and room-by-room fall prevention guide.

-The Moen SecureMount Grab Bar is our top pick for permanent installation — it anchors safely without requiring studs, supports 500 lbs, and looks like standard bathroom hardware.
+The Moen Home Care Grab Bar is our top pick for permanent installation.
+It anchors into studs or rated hardware, supports 500 lbs, and looks like standard bathroom hardware.
 For a no-installation option, the HealthSmart Suction Cup Grab Bar is the best suction-based alternative, though permanent bars are always safer.

 Suction cup grab bars are less safe than permanently installed bars and should be used only as a temporary or supplemental solution.
 They can lose suction on certain wall surfaces or in humid conditions.
 We do not recommend them as the primary fall prevention strategy.
 If permanent installation is not possible, use them alongside other safety measures and test them before each use.